 The New Senior Secured Credit Facility provides for a \$600 million New Revolving Credit Facility, net of an allowance for up to \$75 million in outstanding letters of credit commitments.
-As of March 31, 2019, we had \$578 million available under the New Revolving Credit Facility, net of \$22 million in letters of credit.
-As of March 31, 2019, we had no amounts outstanding under the New Revolving Credit Facility.
+Throughout the nine months ended September 30, 2019, the Company made periodic withdrawals and payments on the New Revolving Credit Facility as part of the Company's debt management plans.
+The maximum amount outstanding at any time during the nine months ended September 30, 2019 was \$90 million.
+As of September 30, 2019, we had \$583 million available under the New Revolving Credit Facility, net of \$17 million in letters of credit.
+As of September 30, 2019, we had no amounts outstanding under the New Revolving Credit Facility.
 If we have commitments outstanding on the New Revolving Credit Facility at the end of a fiscal quarter, the New Senior Secured Credit Facility requires us to maintain a specified maximum first lien net leverage ratio of 5.50x.
-Additionally, within the terms of the New Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the New Senior Secured Credit Facility also provides certain financial incentives based on our first lien net leverage ratio.
+Additionally, within the terms of the New Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the New Senior Secured Credit Facility for the applicable year.
+As of September 30, 2019, our first lien net leverage ratio was 0.44x.
+The New Senior Secured Credit Facility also provides certain financial incentives based on our first lien net leverage ratio.
 A first lien net leverage ratio at or below 4.00x and above 3.50x results in a 25 basis point reduction to the applicable margin on the New Revolving Credit Facility.
 A first lien net leverage ratio at or below 3.50x results in an additional 25 basis point reduction to the applicable margin on the New Revolving Credit Facility.
 These reductions remain in effect as long as we achieve a first lien net leverage ratio at or below the related threshold.

 In addition, the Credit Agreement includes, among other things, customary restrictions (subject to certain exceptions) on our ability to incur certain indebtedness, grant certain liens, make certain investments, engage in acquisitions, consolidations and mergers, declare or pay certain dividends, and repurchase shares of our common stock.
-The indentures governing the Senior Notes, contain negative covenants restricting or limiting our ability to, among other things, incur or guarantee additional indebtedness, incur liens, pay dividends on, redeem or repurchase our capital stock, make certain investments, permit payment or dividend restrictions on certain of our subsidiaries, sell assets, engage in certain transactions with affiliates, and consolidate or merge or sell all or substantially all of our assets.
-As of March 31, 2019, we are in compliance with all covenants under the New Senior Secured Credit Facility and indentures governing the Senior Notes.
+The indentures governing the Senior Notes contain negative covenants restricting or limiting our ability to, among other things, incur or guarantee additional indebtedness, incur liens, pay dividends on, redeem or repurchase our capital stock, make certain investments, permit payment or dividend restrictions on certain of our subsidiaries, sell assets, engage in certain transactions with affiliates, and consolidate or merge or sell all or substantially all of our assets.
+As of September 30, 2019, we are in compliance with all covenants under the New Senior Secured Credit Facility and indentures governing the Senior Notes.

 Our credit ratings are reviewed by Moody's Investors Service ("Moody's") and Fitch Ratings ("Fitch").
-Moody's rates our corporate credit at 'Ba2', New Term Loan at 'Baa3', 5.0% Senior Notes at 'Ba3', 4.75% Senior Notes at 'Ba3' and 5.875% Senior Notes at 'Ba3'.
+Moody's rates our corporate credit at 'Ba2', New Term Loan at 'Ba3', 5.0% Senior Notes at 'Ba3', 4.75% Senior Notes at 'Ba3' and 5.875% Senior Notes at 'Ba3'.
 Fitch rates our corporate credit at 'BB', New Term Loan at 'BB+', 5.0% Senior Notes at 'BB', 4.75% Senior Notes at 'BB' and 5.875% Senior Notes at 'BB'.